codedthemes/dashboardkit-free-admin-template/react/README.md

 ## Issues

 Please generate a [GitHub issue](https://github.com/codedthemes/dashboardkit-free-admin-template/issues) if you found a bug in any version.
-We are try our best to resolve the issue.
+We are trying our best to resolve the issue.

 ## License